 Private Gondola

 It’s easy to find a private gondola while walking around Venice and pay directly to the gondolier.
-The price is 80 euro during the day and 100 euro at night (after 7 pm) for a 25 minute ride.
-The price is non-negotiable.
+The price is 80 euro during the day and 100 euro at night (after 7 pm) for a 30-minute ride.
+The price is for the boat, not per person.

 Shared Gondola

-On the other hand, if you travel on a budget, it’s best to book a shared gondola experience online.
+If you travel alone on a budget, it’s best to book a shared gondola experience online.
 This way you won’t have to look for someone to share it with.
-The cost is 32 euro per person.
+The cost is 39 EUR per person.
 You should keep in mind, that a shared gondola means riding with strangers, it can be hard to take pictures with no-one in them, and it only makes sense if you are a solo traveller.
 If there are at least two of you, you may want to splurge on a private ride for 80 euro than pay 64 for a shared one.

 Where to Stay in Venice?